-At attractions in the USA with a ticketed guided tour, make sure you get tickets to separate guided tours.
+At attractions a ticketed guided tour, make sure you get tickets to separate guided tours.
 For instance, at Monticello in Virginia, the staff are used to visitors arriving with a dog in tow, and giving you tickets to two different guided tours for the interior.

 I also recently chatted online with a lady who was travelling through Europe with her dog and teenage children.
 They were now of the age where they often didn’t want to visit “boring” tourist attractions, but could be trusted to look after their dog while the rest of the family headed inside.

 Option 2: Leave Your Dog Behind for the Day

 It’s a bit difficult to alternate visiting an attraction that takes half a day or the whole day to visit.
 In these cases, I’ve then tried to find accommodation where I can leave my dog behind for the day.
 For instance, we did this when visiting both the Rijksmuseum and the Van Gogh Museum in Amsterdam in one day, or the Parthenon in Greece.

 While some hotels don’t allow you to leave your dog behind, other hotels are not fussed.
 At least if your dog is quiet and doesn’t make a sound, plus you leave the Do Not Disturb (or Dog Inside) sign on the door, plus make arrangements with housekeeping.
 Check with the individual hotel or read their rules before making plans to do this.

 Another option we’ve made use of is Airbnb apartments.
 If you’re staying in an apartment building, many other occupants will also have pets and leave them home for the day while at work.
 If your dog is comfortable at being left behind and won’t bark, this is a good option.